ArneDT/EpluControl/README.md

 Sadly the th-touch controller connected to the heatpump does not provide capabilities to connect locally from Home Assistant.
 Even not for reading while it is sending all data from the heatpump to the service provider.
 I have thought about something to intercept the traffic between the th-touch.
 However in the end i choose to experiment with seeing what requests are being sent from the website to read and update data of the heatpump.
 I was in the believe that it should be possible to replay this with some creativity and tools which are currently available.
 I accept that it is not local and the dependency on having an connection with the cloud.

 The solution i have is now us assuming that you have (1) an account on the eplucon website and you're able to control your heatpump and (2) you are allready abl to read data and have sensors witin Home Assistant.
-You need to have the indoor temperature at least.
+You need to have the indoor temperature and the configured indoor temperature at least.
 You can use the Ecoforest integration from Koen Hendriks (https://github.com/koenhendriks/ha-eplucon) or using your own implementation of invoking the API as provided by Eplucon (https://portaal.eplucon.nl/docs/api).
 You can use te multiscrape or rest integration to invoke the API.
 I am still my own invocation of the API as the Ecoforest integration was not available and it have some issues.
 Also i wanter to be able to pause it as the API has a service window which then provides a 0 for a minute or 15 which makes the diagrams unreadable.

 So now i could read the data in a nice structured way.
 The next idea, make an integration for it, however Koen Hendriks allready started this (https://github.com/koenhendriks/ha-eplucon) so no need to work on that.
 However i still wanted to be able to control the temperature from my Hom Assistant.